Helping you grow closer to God

 And I understand there is a massive world system knocking on your door saying, “You are a nothing, you a nothing, you are a nothing.”
 And Chip at one hour a week saying, “Hey, God’s Word says you really are someone.”
 Uh, it’s not working.

 I have watched my wife decide to take this passage as truth and memorize, and think, and ponder, and read, and begin to believe that she is precious in God’s sight.
 I married a very shy person who did not like themselves very much at all.
 And I thought, “How could…” You know, the eyes of the beholder, but I thought she was winsome, funny, beautiful, attractive.
 But that wasn’t her mental picture.

 And I’ve watched her, like a flower, bloom with the hard work of renewing her mind with Scripture and understanding that she is precious in God’s sight.
-And ladies, it can happen to you and, men, it can happen to us.
-And you matter.

 This isn’t the kind of thing that you change after hearing a forty-minute sermon.
 This is the kind of thing where you get some tools, and you begin to think rightly, and you begin a journey.

 And this time next year, you won’t see yourself the same.
 And the year after that it’ll be even more different.

 “Do not be conformed,” or, “molded to this world, but be transformed,” metamorphosized, “by the renewing of your mind, that your life,” or, “your lifestyle could demonstrate, prove, or test that the will of God is good, acceptable, and perfect.”